 Melt a tablespoon of butter in the pan, dip one piece of bread at a time into the egg mixture, and fry on one side 'til golden on low-medium heat.

 Flip one side over, use a spoon to spread some filling over the top.
+Place your berries on top of the filling.

 Then put the already cooked side of the other piece of bread face-down on the berries.
 When the bottom is cooked, flip it again to cook the other side of the second piece of bread.

 Cut into diagonal quarters and serve with a little extra filling and berries.
-Optional: If you really want to impress company (or your kids), you can add a dollop of real whipped cream. 🙂 We usually have it with some from-the-farm bacon or sausage links.
-If you don't have a good local source for safe, pastured meats, here's where I order healthy meat online from sometimes.
+Optional: If you really want to impress company (or your kids), you can add a dollop of real whipped cream.

 If you try this stuffed french toast recipe, be sure to let me know what you think!